opstic/gdclone/README.md

 ALL RIGHTS RESERVED.

-Not affiliated with RobtopGames AB.
+Not affiliated with RobTop Games.

 For personal use only.